 Tax Treatment of the Mergers Sample Clauses

 Tax Treatment of the Mergers.
-The Parties intend that, for U.S. federal income tax purposes, the Mergers will constitute an integrated plan described in Rev. Rul.
+The Parties intend that, for United States federal income tax purposes, the Mergers will constitute an integrated plan described in Rev. Rul.
 2001-46, 2001-2 C.B.
 321 that qualifies as a “reorganization” within the meaning of Section 368(a) of the Code and the Treasury Regulations to which each of Parent and the Company are to be parties under Section 368(b) of the Code and the Treasury Regulations (the “Intended Tax Treatment”) and this Agreement is intended to be, and is adopted as, a plan of reorganization for purposes of Sections 354, 361 and the 368 of the Code and within the meaning of Treasury Regulations Section 1.368-2(g).
 None of the Parties knows of any fact or circumstance (without conducting independent inquiry or diligence of the other relevant party), or has taken or will take any action, whether before or after the Mergers, if such fact, circumstance or action would be reasonably expected to cause the Mergers, taken together, to fail to qualify for the Intended Tax Treatment.
-The Mergers, taken together, will be reported by the Parties for all Tax purposes in accordance with the Intended Tax Treatment, including the filing of the statement required by Treasury Regulations Section 1.368-3, unless otherwise required by applicable law as a result of a “determination” (within the meaning of Section 1313(a) of the Code).
-The Parties will reasonably cooperate, and will cause their respective Representatives to reasonably cooperate, to document and support the Intended Tax Treatment, including providing factual support letters of the sort customarily provided as the basis for a legal opinion that the Mergers qualify for the Intended Tax Treatment.
+The Mergers, taken together, shall be reported by the Parties for all Tax purposes in accordance with the Intended Tax Treatment, including the filing of the statement required by Treasury Regulations Section 1.368-3, unless otherwise required by a Governmental Entity as a result of a “determination” within the meaning of Section 1313(a) of the Code.
+The Parties shall reasonably cooperate with each other and their respective counsel to document and support the Intended Tax Treatment, including providing factual support letters of the sort customarily provided as the basis for a legal opinion that the Mergers qualify for the Intended Tax Treatment.
+For the avoidance of doubt, the qualification of the Mergers for the Intended Tax Treatment will not be a condition to Closing.

 AutoNDA by SimpleDocs

-Tax Treatment of the Mergers. (a) The Parties shall not take or cause to be taken any action, or fail to take or cause to be taken any action, which action or failure to act would reasonably be expected to prevent the Mergers, taken together, from qualifying as a reorganization within the meaning of Section 368(a) of the Code.
+Tax Treatment of the Mergers. (a) The Parties shall not take or cause to be taken any action, or fail to take or cause to be taken any action, which action or failure to act would reasonably be expected to prevent the Mergers, taken together, from constituting an integrated transaction described in Rev. Rul.
+2001-46, 2001-2 C.B.
+321 that qualifies as a reorganization within the meaning of Section 368(a) of the Code and the Treasury Regulations.

 Tax Treatment of the Mergers. (a) For U.S. federal income tax purposes (and for purposes of any applicable state or local Tax that follows the U.S. federal income tax treatment), the parties agree (i) to treat (A) the Company Merger as a taxable sale of Company Units to Parent by the Company Selling Equityholders in exchange for the receipt of the Company Merger Consideration Portion from Parent and (B) the Blocker Merger as a taxable sale of the general partner interest in Blocker to Parent by Blocker GP in exchange for no consideration and a taxable sale of the limited partner interests in Blocker to Parent by Blocker Parent in exchange for the receipt of the Blocker Merger Consideration Portion from Parent and (ii) that Parent has directed Parent Sponsor to transfer to the Selling Equityholders the Founder Share Consideration on behalf of Parent in lieu of the transfer by Parent Sponsor of a portion of its Founder Shares to Parent for cancellation in exchange for no consideration and the reissuance of such Founder Shares by Parent to the Selling Equityholders pursuant to the Mergers.